 The Gnostic adds that the good God created beings (Archons).
 And the evil Archon who created our world and pretends to be God, hides truth from humans, but sparks Sophia (wisdom) in some humans to make them want to return to the Pleroma or the divine realm.
 These special humans alone are capable of redemption.

 The Gnostic believes in acquiring mystical knowledge as the means for salvation which is contrary to the biblical message of salvation through the blood of Christ alone (Acts 4:12).
 In other words, a human depends on self-redemption by his works.
 By contrast, the Bible teaches that without God man can’t achieve salvation (John 15:5).
 And instead of seeking to be transformed by Christ, he seeks by his inner “spark” to find the knowledge needed to free himself from his material body and reach God.
 This belief contradicts the biblical teaching that: “The heart is more deceitful than all else and is desperately sick; who can understand it?”
 (Jeremiah 17:9).

 During the first half of the 2nd century, various Gnostic teachers arose to corrupt the church in Alexandria such as the Basilides and Valentinus.
 But the most prominent one was Marcion who taught that the birth, life, and death of Jesus were not real, but only an appearance to reality.

 The early church fought against these fallacies.
-Paul warned the Christians in Colossae in 62 AD against Docetic error (Col. 2:4, 8, 9, 18).
+Paul warned the Christians in Colossae in 62 AD against Docetic error (Colossians 2:4, 8, 9, 18).
 Peter uttered the same warning (2 Peter 2:1–3).
-And Jude pointed to the Docetic heresy (v.4).
+And Jude pointed to the Docetic heresy (verse 4).